Skip to main content

 • Prof. Savino Sciascia, Full Professor, Università di Torino - Department of Clinical and Biological Sciences

-• Scientific Director: Gregory Winston Gilcrease, Università di Torino - Department of Clinical and Biological Sciences
+• Scientific Director: G. Winston Gilcrease, Università di Torino - Department of Clinical and Biological Sciences

 Scientific Committee: